Lean hypothesis testing

 It is important when testing a hypothesis to ensure that you establish p-values and ensure that you have a large enough sample size to avoid statistical errors.
 For example, if you don't take statistical significance into effect, you can run into a type 1 error, in which you think your test has an effect, when it actually has no impact (a null hypothesis).

-If you don't properly apply the scientific method to your testing methodology, you can mistakenly see benefits which are just due to random chance and are not actually significant.
+If you don't properly apply the scientific method to your testing methodology, you can mistakenly see benefits that are just due to random chance and are not actually significant.
 You can use our Sample Size Calculator to select the right sample size needed for an experiment, given your baseline conversion rate and confidence interval.